gilburns/Installomator-wiki/Configuration-and-Variables.md

 - `tell_user_then_kill`: User will be showed a notification about the important update, but user is only allowed to Quit and Continue.
 If the quitting fails, the blocking processes will be terminated.
 - `kill`: kill process without prompting or giving the user a chance to save.

 If any process was closed, Installomator will try to open the app again, after the update process is done.
+See the [REOPEN variable below for more information.](https://github.com/Installomator/Installomator/wiki/Configuration-and-Variables#re-opening-of-closed-app)

 ## Notification

-The `NOTIFY` variable controls the notifications shown to the user.
+The `NOTIFY` variable controls the notifications shown to the user, notifications like when an app was installed/updated.
 The default is `success`.
+Notifications are native macOS notifications.
+By default, AppleScript is used and, yes we agree, is not user friendly.
+Clicking it will open Script Editor.
+It's useful however for IT use when running initial deployments, for example in a computer lab.

+We recommend installing swiftDialog, which supports a custom notification icon, and setting `NOTIFY_DIALOG` shown below.

 - `success`:   (default) notify the user after a successful install
 - `silent`:    no notifications
 - `all`:       all notifications (great for Self Service installation)

+## Use swiftDialog for notifications
+If the `NOTIFY_DIALOG` variable is set to 1, then Installomator will check for [swiftDialog](https://github.com/bartreardon/swiftDialog) 2 or later, and if installed use that for notifications. `0` is default.
+Installomator, of course, can install swiftDialog.

 ### Logo